Aliases for RICTOR Gene

 GeneCards Summary for RICTOR Gene

-RICTOR (RPTOR Independent Companion Of MTOR, Complex 2) is a Protein Coding gene.
-Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
+RICTOR (RPTOR Independent Companion Of MTOR Complex 2) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include binding and ribosome binding.

 UniProtKB/Swiss-Prot for RICTOR Gene